-“It all began when the Advisory Committee to The Royal Mint on the Design of Coins, Medals, Seals and Decorations, of which I was then a member, discussed the question of new designs for the reverse of a new issue of the entire coinage for 2008.
-The Committee seeks advice from a number of relevant sources, and members of the panel do their own research.
+“It all began when the Advisory Committee to The Royal Mint on the Design of Coins, Medals, Seals and Decorations, of which I was then a member, discussed the question of new designs for the reverse of a new issue of the entire coinage for 2008,” she said.
+“The Committee seeks advice from a number of relevant sources, and members of the panel do their own research.
 It became clear that, despite the importance and longevity of Britannia, very little historical research had been done on the sources and evolution of this most powerful national symbol.
 Dr Kevin Clancy – and I am most grateful to Kevin – Director of The Royal Mint Museum and Secretary to the Advisory Committee, encouraged me to embark on what was first a paper given at the summer conference of the British Numismatic Society in 2004.
-It evolved into an article in the British Numismatic Journal, and, finally, into the book Britannia: Icon on the Coin published by The Royal Mint in 2016.
+It evolved into an article in the British Numismatic Journal, and, finally, into the book, published by The Royal Mint in 2016.

-We live in times of questioning national identity and purpose.
+“We live in times of questioning national identity and purpose.
 Certainly when John Lessore drew on the idea of Britannia in his group portrait Six British Paralympic Athletes (2004, National Portrait Gallery), this gave her an immediacy and topicality that was entirely suitable.

-It is difficult to choose.
+“My favourite depiction of Britannia is difficult to choose.
 One of the earliest Roman coins, a sestertius of Antoninus Pius (c.
-AD 143), has everything, the elegance, the ‘fit’, the meaning, as do John Roettiers’ medals for Naval Victories and the Peace of Breda (1666–67, British Museum).
+AD 143), has everything, the elegance, the ‘fit’, the meaning, as do John Roettiers’ medals for Naval Victories and the Peace of Breda (1666–67, British Museum).”